-Ken Thompson: I was hired to work on Multex.
+Ken Thompson: I was hired to work on Multix.

-Q: On Multex, yeah.
+Q: On Multix, yeah.

-Ken Thompson: And you know it was just a big monstrous project with GE, Bell Labs and MIT to build a - the time sharing system that was going to end all time sharing systems.
-And it was hugely overdesigned and wildly uneconomical.
+Ken Thompson: And you know it was just a big monstrous project with GE, Bell Labs and MIT to build the time sharing system that was going to end all time sharing systems.
+And it was hugely over-designed and wildly uneconomical.
 It had very unique hardware.
-It was a research project on about four fronts, when you know - and you could research project but you'd only have one front.
-Bell Labs quit the project and it decided that it wasn't going to satisfy their needs.
-And then I was almost like out of a job at that point and I kind of had these old Multex computers lying around before they disappeared.
-And the only thing to do so I just did what I wanted to do from them on.
+It was a research project on about four fronts, when, you know, a research project should only have one front.
+Bell Labs quit the project when it decided that it wasn't going to satisfy their needs.
+And then I was almost like out of a job at that point and I kind of had these old Multix computers lying around before they disappeared.
+And no real thing to do so I just did what I wanted to do from them on.